-With our alpine base in Chamonix, we have lots of experience throughout France and Switzerland.
+With our alpine base in Chamonix, we have lots of experience throughout the Alps.

-We can offer global bespoke guiding, and with our extensive knowledge and great contacts we can help organise expeditions to all corners of the world.
+We also offer global bespoke guiding, and with our extensive knowledge and great contacts we can help organise expeditions to all corners of the world.

-All our guides are IFMGA qualified and great fun to hang out with!
+All our guides are IFMGA qualified and great fun to be in the mountains with.
 They all speak good english.